-Spiritual Tour of Nepal
+Spiritual Tour of Kathmandu and the Self

 Nepal has always evoked the mystical – be it while walking through the time-riddled alleys of Bhaktapur Durbar Square, watching the Buddhist prayer flags flutter up in the Himalayas, or listening to the monks chant in unison at Lumbini.
 The spiritualism of the land is such that a traveler feels immediately at peace.
 While the meaning of ‘spiritualism’ may have different connotations to each different individual, for us, it means to ‘re-connect with the self’, and accordingly, the five days you spend with us, we will help you ‘attain inner peace’.
 While you travel through the different monasteries, caves and temples, you will find yourself transpiring time – be amazed at the simplicity of life, bask the tranquility that surrounds you, observe the lives of the monks and the locals, indulge in the joys of nature’s abundance, and at the end watch your stress melt away as you delve deeper into the experience.